 Addressing Arrays in the Productivity Series PLC

 Individual elements (values in the array) are addressed by their index.
-(Coordinates (Row, Column)) The address of the above element in the array called Widget Progress is Widget Progress (4), (2).
+(Coordinates (Row, Column)) The address of the above elements in the array called Widget Progress is Widget Progress (4), (2).

 Format: Array Name (Row), (Column)